3DOM-FBK/deep-image-matching/README.md

 python main.py --dir assets/example_cyprus --config superpoint+lightglue
 ```

-For all the usage instructions, refer to the documenation at [https://3dom-fbk.github.io/deep-image-matching/](https://3dom-fbk.github.io/deep-image-matching/getting_started) or check the example notebooks.
+For all the usage instructions and configurations, refer to the documenation at [https://3dom-fbk.github.io/deep-image-matching/](https://3dom-fbk.github.io/deep-image-matching/getting_started) or check the example notebooks.

 To run the GUI, you can use the following command: